Renaissance Scholars Program

 Please contact us at renaissancescholars@mail.fresnostate.edu for any questions.

-You will need your Ward of Court (WOC) verification form for these questions.
-If you do not have this, please request it from your county or Social Worker.
+You will need a Ward of Court (WOC) or Foster Verification Letter to verify eligibility.
+If you do not have these, please request it from your county or Social Worker.
 Youth who are unable to obtain verification from their county can request verification from the Foster Care Ombudsperson’s office by calling 1-877-846-1602.
-You can also visit the California Foster Care Ombudsperson to obtain your foster care verification.
+You can also visit the California Foster Care Ombudsperson website to obtain your foster care verification document.

 1. A copy of a juvenile dependency court document indicating foster care in the child